 These updates are part of my feed.

-• Weather & activity: temperatures have been hovering around 20°C, which is surprisingly warm for this time of the year.
+- Weather & activity: temperatures have been hovering around 20°C, which is surprisingly warm for this time of the year.
 Regardless, fall colors are starting to appear.
 When it arrives, autumn comes hard and fast in Helsinki, and is also gone in an instant.
 We’ll probably stop our weekly outdoor basketball sessions soon, and will move to indoor badminton.
 We rediscovered the sport last year, and I’m already looking forward to starting again!

-• add my recent projects and Readup activity on the home page
+- to add my recent projects and Readup activity on the home page

-• add a Now page which also features partially on the home page
+- to add a Now page which also features partially on the home page

-• move my blog posts to a separate page, and perhaps,
+- to move my blog posts to a separate page, and perhaps,

-• add in some old photography to spice up the look!
+- to add in some old photography to spice up the look!

 I also really have to add RSS feeds.
 I’ve gotten very much into RSS consumption over the last months, and I’d love to provide it myself.

-Building your own website is fun, but it also takes time!
+Building your own website is fun, but it also takes time.
 Today, I started by upgrading my two-year-old Strapi CMS deployment from v4.2.2 to v4.25.10, to take advantage of some new layout features.
 Eight migration guides, one docs PR, and many hours later, my Strapi is better shape than it ever has been.

-• Work: despite a good overall response rate from hosts listed on our WTMG map, it sometimes happens that an often-contacted host is not responding anymore.
+Work: despite a good overall response rate from hosts listed on our WTMG map, it sometimes happens that an often-contacted host is not responding anymore.
 The annoying experience of being ignored is on top of the list of the feedback we receive from travellers.
 This month, we want to set up sustainable procedures to soft-unlist abandoned accounts.

 Until now, we’ve unlisted abandoned accounts once per year, with a crude admin script.
 This time, we’re defining nuanced conditions for these accounts, based on their recent response rate, response time, and more.
 To implement these, I’m writing the largest SQL queries I’ve ever written, CTE-galore 😄.
 Using them, we will be able to do a meaningful, semi-automated cleanup more regularly.